Shuffling via sums of Jucys--Murphy Elements: Preliminaries

-To study the eigenvalues of the transition matrix, we look at two special cases of standard Young tableaux. \begin{definition}[Row-Insertion Tableau] Let $\lambda \vdash n$ be a partition of $n$.
-The row-insertion tableau, denoted $T_{\lambda^{\to}}$, of shape $\lambda$ is formed by inserting the numbers $1, 2, \dots, n$ row by row, from left to right, starting from the top row. \end{definition}

-\begin{definition}[Column-Insertion Tableau] Let $\lambda \vdash n$ be a partition of $n$.
+To bound the eigenvalues of the transition matrix, we look at two special cases of standard Young tableaux. \begin{definition}[Row-Insertion Tableau] Let $\lambda \vdash n$.
+The row-insertion tableau, denoted $T_{\lambda^{\to}}$, of shape $\lambda$ is formed by inserting the numbers $1, 2, \dots, n$ row by row, from left to right, starting from the top row. \end{definition} Similarly, we define the column insertion tableau. \begin{definition}[Column-Insertion Tableau] Let $\lambda \vdash n$.
 The column-insertion tableau, denoted $T_{\lambda^{\downarrow}}$, of shape $\lambda$ is formed by inserting the numbers $1, 2, \dots, n$ column by column, from top to bottom, starting from the leftmost column. \end{definition}

-\begin{example} For \( \lambda = (4,3,1) \) we have:
+\begin{example} For $ \lambda = (4,3,1) $ we have:

 \end{example}